 Halakhah and Minhag in Crypto Jewish Communities

 “The concept that the Jews in Spain were isolated from Jews in other nations is not true.
 The Spanish Jews and those in the New World were in contact with Jews all over Europe.
-Although there were no books to educate the crypto-Jews, ‘a seventeenth century Marrano…could, while reading non-Jewish books, and without danger to himself, glean much more Jewish information than might be suspected in a Spain devoid of open Jewish life since 1492.’”
+Although there were no books to educate the crypto-Jews, ‘a seventeenth-century Marrano…could, while reading non-Jewish books, and without danger to himself, glean much more Jewish information that might be suspected in a Spain devoid of open Jewish life since 1492.’”

 It is important to note that whatever practices or beliefs are enumerated whether in a “purely” Jewish fashion or as a synthesis of Jewish-Christian beliefs, the extent and scope of Crypto Jewish practices can only be understood collectively.
 That is to say that each Crypto Jew was individualistic in his or her personal observance of halakhot or minhagim and this was a product of their individual circumstances, their family background, childhood education, and exposure to other observant Conversos.

 A Third Category of Observances and Beliefs